NeonGeckoCom/neon-docs/docs/neon_os/On_the_MarkII.md

 # Neon OS on the Mark II
-This section is for content specific to the Neon AI private personal assistant on the Mycroft Mark II Device
+This section is for content specific to the Neon AI private personal assistant on the Mycroft Mark II Device.

 ## Making an Additional Boot Drive
 Summary:
 To create an additional bootable drive using your Mark II, plug a second USB or an SSD into the right hand blue port, and say "Hey Neon, make bootable media" then follow the prompts.
 When finished, shut down your device, move the new drive into the first port and plug it back in.

 ### Detailed Instructions
 **Supplies needed:**